lauracolof/nestjs-from-zero-to-hero/src/README.md

 bootstrap();
 ```

-**Parameter-level VS Handler-level pipes.
-Which one?**
+### Parameter-level VS Handler-level pipes.
+Which one?

 It depends.
-_Parameter-level pipes_ tend to be slimmer and cleaner.
+**Parameter-level pipes** tend to be slimmer and cleaner.
 However, they often result in extra code added handlers - this can get messy and hard to maintain.
-_Handler-level pipes_ require some more code, but provide some great benefits:
+**Handler-level pipes** require some more code, but provide some great benefits:

 - Such pipes do not require extra code at the parameter leve.
 - Easier to maintain and expand.
 If the shape of the data changes, it is easy to make the necessary changes within the pipe only.
 - Responsability if identifying the arguments to process is shifted to be one central file - the pipe file.
 - Promote usage of DTOs which is a very good practice.

+---

-### ORM and TypeORM
+# ORM and TypeORM

 Objetc-Relational-Mapping is a technique that lets you query and manipulate data from a database, using an object-oriented paradigm.
 There are many ORM libraries that allow developers to communicate to the database using their preferred programming language - rather than sending plain queries directly.

+---

-_Pros and cons of using an ORM library_
+### Pros and cons of using an ORM library

 PROS:

 - Writing the data model in one place - easier to maintain.
 Less repetition.